anacicoare/ELF-Loader/README.md

-# ELF-Loader
-Implemented a handler for the SIGSEGV signal in loader/loader.c

-# Implementation details

-Here, I implemented a handler that responds to SIGSEGV.
+Here, I implemented a handler that responded to SIGSEGV.

-Sigsegv occurs when the memory is not mapped for that page or when it does not have the needed access rights.
+Sigsegv occurs when the memory is not mapped for that page or when it does not have the needed access right.

 So, I started by checking if I received a SIGSEGV.
 If not, I called the default handler.